 The Florida State Flag features a white background with a red diagonal cross (saltire) covering its entire height and width.
 The Seal of Florida is emblazoned over the center of the cross.
 The red cross most likely references the Confederate Flag, paying homage to the state's confederate history, however, some have suggested that it may also reference the Cross of Burgundy, which is a Spanish flag, symbolizing the states history under Spanish rule.

 The Great Seal of Florida features a Native American woman scattering flowers upon a backdrop of a vibrant sunny day with a palm tree and a steamboat on the water.
-This design is arranged in a circular-shape, surrounded by the words, "Great Seal of the State of Florida * In God We Trust."
+This scene is captured in a circular shaped frame, surrounded by the words, "Great Seal of the State of Florida * In God We Trust."
 The flowers represents Florida's tropical climate where many species of flowers thrive.
 The water represents the lakes, rivers, and oceans present in the state.
 This basic design of the Florida State Flag has been in place since November 6, 1900, however, there have been several changes to the state seal over the years.
 The current flag and seal where last updated on May 21st, 1985.
 Originally, the flag featured a cocoa tree and the Native American woman wore a headdress.
 The headdress was removed to be more historically accurate since only Native American men wore headdresses, and the tree was changed to a palm tree upon the palm tree being recognized as the state's official tree in 1953.

 Florida is a Southeastern State in the United States of America that shares borders with Alabama, Georgia, the Atlantic Ocean, and the Straits of Florida.
 Florida is the only state that is a "Peninsula," meaning that it is surrounded by water on three sides.
 It is the fourth most populated state following New York, Texas, and California.
 The capital of Florida is Tallahassee and the largest city is Jacksonville.
 Florida is also referred to as "The Sunshine State," a reference to its beautiful tropical climate.